+Monetary policy based on large excess reserves is expected to continue for years to come.
 Obviously, as more data become available, further research may test for structural change and, if structural change is confirmed, estimate VARs for the QE and QT subsample separately.
 Also, it may be interesting to broaden the analysis to the share prices of other Eurozone banks.
 If, as one would expect, similar results hold throughout all credit institutions, it may be interesting to study the implications of QE and QT for the EU wealth distribution.
 After all, regular households are often fixed interest savers while wealthier investors tend to hold a larger share of their wealth in stocks.
+Both QE and QT have so far been characterised by low or negative real interest rates.
 A significant increase in share prices of credit institutions may therefore mean that the distribution of wealth has become more unequal by QT.
+These questions, however, are clearly beyond the scope of the current paper and must be left for further research.